 (Al-Sha’ab, 16 March 1998, p.
 15, col. 6)

 Delays and obstacles on the metaphorical road creating disruptions in the peace process.

-תחום היעד – ההפרעות בתהליך השלום מומשגים באמצעות תחום המקור: עיכובים ומכשולים.
+The target domain—disruptions to the peace process—is conceptualized through the source domain—obstacles and delays.

 (25) The peace process in the region is going through an acute crisis and has reached a dead-end street.